Wednesday, December 7, 2022

 Why I Like the Union Jack.

 I was recently in good old Park Ridge, Illinois for my 45th Maine South High School Reunion, with a free afternoon to hang out uptown.
 Which reminded me of why I like the Union Jack.
-I like the good old British flag for a number of reasons, not the least which is having lived in Canterbury for a year.
+I like the good old British flag for a number of reasons, not the least of which is having lived in Canterbury for a year.
 And it’s a great-looking flag.
-But the most important reason is that the good old Union Jack once fluttered proudly above the streets of Park Ridge, on July 4, 1969, to be precise.
+But the most important reason is that the good old Union Jack once fluttered proudly above the streets of Park Ridge, on Friday July 4, 1969, to be precise.

 Yes, it fluttered on a flag pole outside of Bob Rowe’s Evening Pipe Shop, proudly, and certainly not defiantly, amidst dozens of American flags lining the streets downtown for our national holiday.
 We had taken the Jack to Maine East for the fireworks display the night before, waving it around a few times to the general merriment of anyone who noticed, then sitting on it like a beach blanket to watch the show.